All the Children’s Commissioner’s work is driven by what children told us is important to them

 As one teenager puts it, “My life was set to follow a bleak path with few positive outcomes or possibilities had it not been for two women who drastically changed my whole outlook on my self-worth and life in general.
 Nanny Liz (foster carer) and Nana Jane (support worker) quite possibly saved my life.
 Each woman taught me that to show your vulnerability and to grieve for what others have done to you is okay, it’s okay to cry and use your emotions constructively.”

-Foster Care Fortnight 2019 gives us a chance to recognise the brilliant work many foster carers do.
+So these two weeks give us a chance to recognise the brilliant work many foster carers do.

 But we shouldn’t forget how many foster carer’s lives are transformed for the better by the children they look after.
 Foster carers often tell me how privileged they feel to have such brave and extraordinary kids come into their lives.